Simon Says (film): Plot

 Five teenagers — Kate (Margo Harshman), Zack (Greg Cipes), Vicky, Riff, and Ashley — are on their way to pan for gold during Spring Break when they make a wrong turn.
 They encounter two strange men, Pig and Garth, who warn them to return home, saying there have been murders in the area.
 Making their way into town, four of the teens head inside a store, where they meet brothers Simon (Crispin Glover) and Stanley.

-Simon is unhelpful, denying the teens requests to buy anything.
+Simon is unhelpful, denying the teens' requests to buy anything.
 Frustrated, the group leaves and finds a campsite.
-Unbeknownst to them, there is someone observing the teens, dressed in a ghillie suit.
-He chases Ashley through the woods before realizing that she is not 'dream girl' and murders her.
-The attacker - revealed to be Stanley - begins to cut up her body, saying that he will make her into a present for 'dream girl'.
+Unbeknownst to them, someone is observing the teens, dressed in a ghillie suit.
+He chases Ashley through the woods before realizing that she is not a 'dream girl' and murders her.
+The attacker - revealed to be Stanley - begins to cut up her body, saying that he will make her into a present for a 'dream girl'.

 Back at the store, Zack arrives to find it closed and empty.
-He lets himself in and discovers numerous bodies hanging from the ceiling, including those of Pig, Garth and Clay.
+He lets himself in and discovers numerous bodies hanging from the ceiling, including those of Pig, Garth, and Clay.
 Zack pulls several newspaper articles off the bodies, as he then flees the store.
 After dark, Simon arrives and tells the teens Stanley is missing.
 At this moment, a terrified Zack arrives and manages to convince Simon to leave.
 The teens find their van's tires punctured, stranding them.